-Iman is a Somali writer and illustrator whose work engages expressions of the global black consciousness as it relates to gender performance.
-Her illustrations have been featured by Afropunk, as well as Art Hoe Collective, among others.
+Iman is a Somali reader, writer and illustrator whose work engages expressions of the global black consciousness as it relates to gender performance.
+Her illustrations have been featured by Afropunk, as well as Art Hoe Collective, and Essence among others.
 She is currently developing an international series with artists from the African diaspora focusing on the queer immigrant experience.

 SPARK Board of Directors